tmerse/llama.vim/README.md

 ## Implementation details

 The plugin aims to be very simple and lightweight and at the same time to provide high-quality and performant local FIM completions, even on consumer-grade hardware.
-Read more deatils how this is achieved in the following links:
+Read more on how this is achieved in the following links:

 - Initial implementation and techincal description: https://github.com/ggerganov/llama.cpp/pull/9787
 - Classic Vim support: https://github.com/ggerganov/llama.cpp/pull/9995